AlibabaCloudDocs/ros/intl.en-US/Resource Types/ECS/ALIYUN::ECS::InstanceGroup.md

     Description: >-
       The time period of auto renew.
 When the parameter InstanceChargeType is PrePaid, it will take effect.It could be 1, 2, 3, 6, 12.
-Default value is
-      1. Old instances will not be changed.
+Default value is 1.Old instances will not be changed.
     AllowedValues:
       - 1
       - 2